Lazybones (1935 film)

-Lazybones is a 1935 British film directed by Michael Powell.
+Lazybones (also known as Lazy Bones) is a 1935 British film directed by Michael Powell and starring Claire Luce, Ian Hunter and Sara Allgood.
+It was written by Gerard Fairlie adapted from the play by Ernest Denny.
 It was made as a Quota quickie.

 Plot

 Sir Reginald Ford, known as "Lazybones", is an idle baronet.
-He hasn't a care in the world, although he doesn't have any money either.
+He has not a care in the world, although he also has no money.
 His brother and sister introduce him to Kitty McCarthy, an American heiress, in the hope that he will marry her and so gain access to her fortune which will help out his family.

 Kitty's cousin Mike brings Kitty the bad news that she has lost her fortune.
 Mike is hoping to grab the maps for some Arabian oil fields that are being kept in the house.
 They are being guarded by two detectives and, in an amusing sub-plot, everybody chases everybody else whilst trying to get the plans.

-Back in the main story line, Reginald has discovered that he loves Kitty for herself and doesn't care about her not having a fortune.
+Back in the main story line, Reginald has discovered that he loves Kitty for herself and does not care that she no longer has a fortune.
 So they get married, despite the warnings from a pessimistic passer-by who they call in as a witness.
-Neither of them are broke, but it takes a lot to run the old family pile.
+Neither of them is broke, but it takes a lot to run the old family pile.
 Kitty has bought a pub and Reginald and Kitty have some fun serving the regulars there.

 Back at the family seat Reginald has found a way to make money from other idle members of the English aristocracy.
 He sets up a "Home for the Idle Wealthy" and they come to stay (for a fee) and act as butler, gardener, chauffeur etc.